wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/create-api-using-cr.md

 <spec.metadata.name>.<spec.metadata.namespace>
 ```

-Once you have designed your APIs using these essential CRDs, the next step is to apply them to the Kubernetes API server.
+Once you have designed your APIs using these essential CRs, the next step is to apply them to the Kubernetes API server.
 APK will process and deploy your APIs seamlessly, taking full advantage of the Kubernetes infrastructure.

 ```
 kubectl apply -f <path_to_CR_files>